Plan your pregnancy

 Following ovulation, the mature egg (ovum) is picked up into the fallopian tube and undergoes further maturation, if fertilization has occurred or degeneration if it does not get fertilized.

 Following ovulation, the ruptured follicle undergoes a change called corpus luteum formation, which secretes hormone progesterone.

 Menstruation is unrelated to ovulation and no ovulation during the menstrual cycle is quite common during young age (adolescence), following childbirth and in women approaching menopause.

-Fertilisation is a process of the meeting (after mating) of the sperm with a mature egg.
+Fertilization is a process of the meeting (after mating) of the sperm with a mature egg.

 It begins with sperm-egg collision and ends with a formation of life called zygote (single mononucleated cell mass)

 The ovum immediately the following ovulation is picked up by the fimbrial end of the fallopian tube and is rapidly transported to the ampullary part of the tube.